Are North Carolina Vital Records Open to the Public?

 Are North Carolina Birth Records Public Information?

 Yes.
 Birth certificates are public information in the state of North Carolina.
 However, parts of North Carolina birth records containing sensitive information such as social security numbers and passwords may be redacted from uncertified copies of birth records.
 Also, sealed and confidential records are generally unavailable for public inspection.
-Requesters that wish to obtain confidential documents must obtain a certified court order to that effect.
+Requesters who wish to obtain confidential documents must obtain a certified court order to that effect.

 How Do I Obtain North Carolina Birth Records?

 In addition to online search portals, birth records can be viewed and copied in person or by mail at the applicable state, county, or city office.
 Eligible parties that wish to order birth certificate replacements must visit the most probable office.
 The DHHS maintains birth records from 1913 to date.
-The Register of Deeds located in all counties in the state also keeps records of births registered within their limits.
+The Register of Deeds, located in all counties in the state, also keeps records of births registered within their limits.
 For genealogical research, interested persons may contact the North Carolina State Library or State Archives.

 To obtain a birth record from the DHHS, interested persons are required to print and complete the North Carolina birth application form and deliver it in person or by mail to: